top of page

 Do bedbugs transmit disease?

 Bedbugs have not been shown to transmit infectious agents.
-(Thank goodness given how easily they can spread in hotel rooms and other travel sites)
+(Thank goodness given how easily they can spread in hotel rooms and other travel sites.)

 What attracts bedbugs to humans?

 Bedbugs are drawn to the warmth of humans and carbon dioxide.
-I often find that compared to other bite reactions from mosquitoes, fleas, or chiggers, that bedbugs will prefer to bite along waistbands or covered areas if they can gain access.
-Interestingly they have live well over a year without a human host.
+I often find that compared to other bite reactions from mosquitoes, fleas, or chiggers, bedbugs will prefer to bite along waistbands or covered areas if they can gain access.
+Interestingly they can live well over a year without a human host.
 This becomes a challenge for vacant apartments and homes where bedbugs may still reside for a length of time.

 Do bedbugs only come out at night?

-Bedbugs tend to preferentially come out between 1am to 5am based on studies.
+Bedbugs tend to preferentially come out between 1 am to 5 am based on studies.
 They do not necessarily come out every night only requiring a feed every few days.

 What are some signs of bedbugs?